electric-eloquence/requerio/docs/extensibility.md

 };
 ```

-This middleware declares a `timebombExtensibility` method, which in turn dispatches the `killExtensibility` method 10
+This middleware declares a `timebombExtensibility` action, which in turn dispatches the `killExtensibility` action 10
-seconds later.
-Dispatching an action returns the action object.
+seconds later. `.dispatchAction()` returns the `action` object.
 In this example, the promise is returned as the
 `.promise` property.

 ```javascript